Skip to main content

 Invoking Features from Java

-Sometimes you need to call a Karate feature file from within Java code - for example, to set up test data before a Selenium UI test, or to verify database state after an operation.
-Runner.runFeature() executes a single feature and returns all variables defined in that feature as a Map, allowing you to access response, custom variables, or any other data set during execution.
+Sometimes you need to call a Karate feature file from within Java code - for example, to set up test data before a UI test, or to verify database state after an operation.
+Runner.runFeature() executes a single feature and returns a FeatureResult whose getResultVariables() gives you response, custom variables, or any other data set during execution.

 Java